NaomiMeseret/A2SV-Backend-Project-Phase-Tasks/Task 7/task_manager/docs/api_documentation.md

-# Task Manager API Documentation (Beginner Version)
+# Task Manager API Documentation

 This is a simple guide for using the Task Manager API.
 It explains how to register, log in, use tokens, and what each endpoint does.
 Everything is organized using Clean Architecture.